psolbach/grip/README.md

 ### Performance

 Your HTML remains untouched.
 Scripts are pulled in a dynamic fashion.
-Field tests have proven that this speeds up perceived and actual load time
+Field tests have proven that this can speed up perceived and actual load time
 -- so don't wander off just yet.

 ### Usage